 Chestnut Hill College

 Chestnut Hill College is proud to serve as a launchpad for students to develop personally, professionally, and spiritually.
-As an inclusive Catholic institution, the College provides a well-rounded curriculum that challenges and inspires all students regardless of major.
-Engagement with the surrounding community and professional world comes naturally with a CHC education.
-Its prime location is situated on the northwestern edge of Philadelphia, Pennsylvania, giving students access to both exciting urban resources and comfortable natural landscapes.
+As an inclusive Catholic institution, CHC provides a well-rounded curriculum that challenges and inspires all students to become their best possible selves so they can lead meaningful, successful lives.
+Engagement with the both the local and the global community comes naturally with a CHC education, as courses and extracurricular activities emphasize service work and assisting those who are in need.
+Situated on the northwestern edge of Philadelphia, CHC gives students access to exciting urban resources and comfortable natural landscapes, affording them the best of both worlds.

 Complementing every major with a curriculum that spans across disciplines, CHC instills in students the values of academic excellence, ethical living, and care for their community and the earth.

 “We make a living by what we get.
 We make a life by what we give.”